Recipe supplied by the Grain Chain www.grainchain.com

 - Sprinkle flour on to a clean work surface and place the dough on the surface.

 - Divide the dough into 4 pieces and shape into rolls.

-- Cover the rolls and leave to prove for 30 minutes in a warm place until they double in size.
+- Cover the rolls with a clean tea towel and leave to prove for 30 minutes in a warm place until they double in size.